 Captain Strauss served his country in the US Army from 1964 to 1972.
 He was a Battery Commander and Artillery instructor, a Technical Publications Officer for the Air Defense, and an escort officer for visiting foreign officers.
 As Division Chief of the Combat Surveillance School, he oriented officers on ground surveillance radar.
 With his security clearance, he served as custodian of Secret Classified documents, and as a Civil Affairs Officer in Vietnam, he was a Refugee and Civil Affairs Advisor and custodian of the Orphanage Fund.

 Capt.
 Strauss received a Republic of Vietnam Service Medal with 4 Bronze Stars that included field artillery meritorious achievement in ground operations against hostile forces, a Campaign Medal w/60 device, a Bronze Star Medal for outstanding meritorious achievement in military operations against a hostile force in Vietnam, and a National Defense Service Medal.
-In addition, he received a War Office Certificate of Appreciation for his Honorable Service.

 He also received an Army Commendation Medal for Exceptional Meritorious service, and another for astutely surmounting extremely adverse conditions in Vietnam.
 In addition, he received a Certificate of Appreciation for his Honorable Service to our Country, and another for Esteem and Gratitude for Faithful Performance of Duty.
 Capt Strauss was released from the Army Reserve on December 4, 1975.
 It was in Vietnam that he suffered Agent Orange that later resulted in cancer.

 At the US Bureau of Reclamation, Paul was a Technical Publications Writer, an Administrative Assistant, and a Senior Writer.
 He received three Outstanding Performance awards.
 He served in several locations from Washington DC to California and places in between.